This post is by Libby Peake, head of resource policy at Green Alliance, and Ugo Vallauri of The Restart Project.

-This post is by Julie Hirigoyen, chief executive of the UK Green Buildings Council (UK-GBC).
+This post is by Colin Hines, convenor of the UK Green New Deal Group.

 The environment movement needs to learn two lessons from the election result.
 First, that despite all the coverage of climate events and growing public clamour for something drastic to be done about it, 12 December was definitely not a ‘climate election’.
 Read more